d-velopment/CoinRain/README.md

 # CoinRain

-Example of the coins falling in space arount the "Big Win" text.
+Example of the coins falling in space around the "Big Win" text.
+Demo @ http://d-velopment.digital/coinrain/

 ## Play